AlaaAlmutawa/TPC-DI/README.md

 5. Download the key as JSON

-## Connecting Airflow to Big Query and Google Cloud Storage
+### Connect Airflow to Big Query and Google Cloud Storage

 1. Go to Airflow UI, then click on Admin tab and select Connections